6 Best eCommerce Marketing Automation Ideas (to use in 2020)

 eCommerce Marketing Automation Trends

 The face of eCommerce marketing is constantly changing and new trends constantly emerge.
 Through some eCommerce marketing strategies, customer experience can be made delightful.
-Some important trends in 2019 so far are:
+Some important ecommerce marketing trends in 2020 so far are:

 Trend # 01: Personalized shopping experiences